gyulanemeth/bluefox.email/docs/projects/index.md

 # Projects

-In bluefox.email, you can create projects for your SaaS.
-Projects can represent different environments like development, staging, and production.
-This way, you can manage emails for each environment separately.
+In bluefox.email, you can create projects for each client or brand.
+Projects can also represent different environments like development, staging, and production.
+This lets you manage emails for each environment separately.

-For each project, you need to set up a sending email address and your AWS credentials.
-This allows bluefox.email to send emails using AWS SES.
+For each project, you need to set up at least one sending email address.
+You can also connect external sending providers if needed.

 ## What Each Project Includes